 On the edges of the Marienplatz, you’ll find the Neues Rathaus (New Town Hall) and the Altes Rathaus (Old Town Hall).
 They make a beautiful backdrop for this historic square!

 The inner courtyard of the Neues Rathaus is a pretty photo spot and has an open-air restaurant.
-I visited Munich during the usual Oktoberfest period and a lively oom-pah band was playing in the inner courtyard while people ate.
+When I visited Munich during Oktoberfest period, a lively oom-pah band was playing in the inner courtyard while people ate.
 It was so fun and festive!

-When visiting Munich, know that you’re in Catholic country!
-Catholicism runs deep here, so Munich never converted to Protestantism, unlike most other parts of Germany.
-There are more churches in the Old Town than I listed below, but here are my particular favorites that I saw.
+Catholicism runs deep in Munich, as it’s one of the few cities in Germany that never converted to Protestantism.
+There are more churches in the Old Town than I listed below, but here are my particular favorites.

 Frauenkirche (Cathedral of Our Lady)